bitnami/charts/bitnami/kafka/README.md

              --set auth.certificatesSecret=kafka-certificates
 ```

-> **Note**: If the JKS is password protected (recommended), you will need to provide it to get access to the keystores.
-To do so, use the `auth.certificatePassword` option to provide your password.
+> **Note**: If the JKS files are password protected (recommended), you will need to provide the password to get access to the keystores.
+To do so, use the `--auth.certificatesPassword` option to provide your password.

 ## Persistence